namelessu/Notes/Useless College Notes/Music Appreciation/Lecture 2.md

 4. Classical era
 	 - Between 1750-1820 Orchestras became better as it got bigger with more instruments, the harpsichord was replaced by the piano, One of the key features of this era is the extra use of harmonies.
 5. Romantic era
-	- Between 1820 - 1900 A.D here the use of emotion and drama was common and instrumentation increased alongside the size of orchestras, also the music ceremonies weren't just for royalties it became also for people.
+	- Between 1820 - 1900 A.D here the use of emotion and drama was common and instrumentation increased alongside the size of orchestras, also the music ceremonies weren't just for royalties it became also for people, Music schools came into action.
 6. 20/21st century
 	- Most of centuries before had guidelines to create music but here the free design of music became popular and music became available for all people in videos, streamlines, etc.
 ## **2- What influences the music in the medieval era?**